 Read more about Gina’s background here.

 “I love nature and I also love modern technology.
 My vision is a future where technological advancement is achieved while promoting environmental stewardship.
-I believe that carbon sequestration along with sustainable exploration and mining of critical minerals are keys to such a future.
+I believe that sustainable exploration and mining of critical minerals are keys to such a future.
 Critical minerals are sources of elements that are vital parts of renewable energy solutions and numerous other modern-day objects, such as cell phones.
 Thus, my mission is to apply and develop advanced research methodologies in order to generate geological information that help us better understand how critical mineral deposits form and where they occur.”

 Current Positions